 - You need more than 30 days to decide if an email marketing service is right for you

 If you’re not ready to add the cost of an email marketing tool to your budget, then Benchmark Email could be perfect for you.
-This is a free solution designed for new and small businesses looking for software to implement their first email marketing efforts.
+The free plan is designed for new and small businesses looking for software to implement their first email marketing efforts.

-Benchmark is a simple tool, but it’s ahead of Mailchimp in terms of automation.
+Benchmark is a simple tool, but it’s ahead of Mailchimp in terms of automation – and users love it.
 Newbies will also find this platform more intuitive and easier to navigate.

 - CRM tool.
 Once you have a purchase confirmation, your customers can be automatically moved from your subscribers’ list to your leads list.